As this exciting new drug market continues to attract capital, investors are starting to ask about ways to invest in psychedelics.

 During his webinar, Verbora credited the interest in this space in part to a shift in the cultural acceptance and opinion of psychedelic medicine and psychedelic treatments.

-This change has brought forth a particular excitement from the public markets, as well in terms of the investment opportunity attached to this sector.
+This change has brought forth excitement from the public markets, particularly in terms of the investment opportunity attached to this sector.

 Don’t forget to follow @INN_LifeScience for real-time updates!